 Size of RMS Beauty Un Cover-Up container

 Due to the consistency and the texture of RMS Un Cover-Up, it also takes some getting used to when you're applying it—expect it to sink into, rather than sit on top of, your skin.
 That’s what gives it such a natural look!
-For lips and cheeks, I alternate between the two RMS Lip2Cheek shades that came in my Signature Set “Pop” Palette.
-This palette also includes the RMS Luminizer in Magic (which has a serious cult following) plus the amazing Buriti Bronzer, which I used as an eye polish/cream shadow until it ran out.
+For lips and cheeks, I alternate between the two RMS Lip2Cheek shades that came in my Signature Set “Pop” Palette and just purchased (and am loving) a full size of the Paradise Lip2Cheek.
+The palette also includes the RMS Luminizer in Magic (which has a serious cult following) plus the amazing Buriti Bronzer, which I use as an eye polish/cream shadow.
 After a few swipes of drug store bronzer and mascara, I’m good to go.

 Here are a couple of 100% unedited before and afters, from sunscreen only to my easy, natural, everyday makeup look.